Being unaware of how we invest – ignoring impact – is one of the key reasons the world is on an unsustainable track.

-Instead, we’ve chosen to build our client portfolios from the best sustainable Exchange-Traded Funds (ETFs) in the world.
+Instead, we’ve chosen to build our client portfolios from the world’s best sustainable Exchange-Traded Funds (ETFs).

 Investor intentions and fund philosophy matter.

 Article 9 sets high standards for the funds.
 At this time, we could not introduce Article 9 funds in our Equality and Health portfolios.
-This is because, currently, none of the passively-managed ETF and index funds in these themes would comply.
+Currently, none of the passively-managed ETF and index funds in these themes would comply.

 We will be keeping our eyes open for new Article 9 funds in Equality and Health themes.
 The hope is to introduce them to our portfolios as soon as possible.

-Keeping an eye on asset owners’ words and actions
+Keeping an eye on EFT investor words and actions

-We are also analysing the asset owner’s behaviour in active ownership or stewardship.
+We also analyze the investor´s behavior in active ownership or stewardship.
+Some values we see:

 Active asset owners can encourage businesses to develop socially responsible practices by taking an active role in their ownership.

-With active ownership, the investor or fund encourages the companies to improve their ESG risk management and develop more sustainable business practices like setting targets to decrease their carbon footprint.
-This can happen both through direct engagement as well as proxy voting.
+The investor or fund encourages the companies to improve their ESG risk management with active ownership.
+The action helps develop more sustainable business practices like setting targets to decrease their carbon footprint.

 Does Grünfin provide impact investing?